Forjora/forjora/docs/00_Project_Overview.md

 ## Introduction

-Forjora is a collaborative networking platform designed to help students discover, connect, and build teams for projects, hackathons, research papers, startup ideas, competitions, and open-source contributions.
+Forjora is a collaborative networking platform designed to help students discover, connect, and build teams for projects, events and research papers.

-The platform aims to eliminate one of the biggest challenges faced by students: finding reliable teammates with the right skills, interests, and commitment level.
+The platform aims to eliminate one of the biggest challenges faced by students: finding reliable teammates with the right skills, interests, and commitment level and availability hours.

 Instead of relying on WhatsApp groups, Discord servers, or random social media posts, students can create professional profiles showcasing their skills, interests, experience, and availability.
 Based on this information, Forjora recommends suitable teammates and allows users to collaborate efficiently throughout the development process.